ish-cd/help/recipes.md

 #### __Ish CD hubot script__
 You can install the [official Ish CD hubot script](https://www.npmjs.com/package/@drush-io/hubot-drush-io) to quickly integrate Ish CD with your chat bot.
 Once installed, you can run commands like

-- `hubot drush.io token set [API TOKEN]` in private chat with your bot to authenticate with Ish CD
+- `hubot ish token set [API TOKEN]` in private chat with your bot to authenticate with Ish CD
-- `hubot drush.io run [PROJECT] job [JOB]` to trigger a specific job on Ish CD
+- `hubot ish run [PROJECT] job [JOB]` to trigger a specific job on Ish CD

 #### __Custom Ish CD hubot integration__
 To get the most out of Ish CD/hubot integration, you may wish to write your own library of hubot commands, built on top of the hubot Ish CD script.